Samsung Galaxy S5: Front panel

 Below the screen are three buttons.
-The physical "Home" button in the centre contains a swipe-based fingerprint scanner.
+The physical "Home" button in the center contains a swipe-based fingerprint scanner.
 There is a "Recent apps" key (also known as "task key") on the left side and a "Back" key on the right side of the home button.
 As with all main models from the Galaxy S series, the navigation buttons left and right to the home buttons are capacitive.
 However, in accordance with Android 4.0 human interface guidelines, the S5 no longer uses a "Menu" key like its predecessors (left side of home button), although its button layout is still reversed in comparison to other Android devices with the S5's button layout (such as the HTC One X and Galaxy Nexus, whose "Back" buttons are to the left of "Home").
 However, holding the new task key for one second simulates pressing the menu key.

+The S5 comes with a LED light just by the top left of the bezel, which can be set to notify the user with a blue light when calls and texts are received when the device isn't being used and the screen is turned off.
+It also notifies users with a red light when the phone is charging, and a blinking red light when the battery is low.
+This red light turns green when charged to a 100% of battery capacity.

 Camera

-The S5 includes a 16 megapixel (5312×2988) rear-facing camera, which offers 4K (2160p) video recording at 30 fps, phase detection autofocus (which Samsung claims to be able to focus in around 0.3 seconds), real-time HDR photos and video (of which the latter is available for the first time in a Samsung flagship mobile device), and an image sensor with Samsung's "Isocell" technology, which isolates the individual pixels inside the sensor to improve its ability to capture light and reduce crosstalk.
+The S5 includes a 16 megapixel (5312×2988) rear-facing camera, which offers 4K (2160p) video recording at 30 fps, phase detection autofocus (which Samsung claims to be able to focus in around 0.3 seconds), real-time HDR photos and video (of which the latter is available for the first time in a Samsung flagship mobile device), a BSI CMOS image sensor with Samsung's "ISOCELL" technology, which isolates the individual pixels inside the sensor to improve its ability to capture light and reduce crosstalk.
 The model number of the image sensor is S5K2P2XX.
 Compared to conventional BSI sensors, this reduces electrical crosstalk by about 30 percent.
 The camera is also able to record 1080p@60fps for smoother real-time playback.
 It can also record slow-motion videos with 720p at 120fps, but only encoded using the menial method.

 The front camera uses a Samsung CMOS S5K8B1YX03 image sensor, an aperture of f/2.4 and captures both photos and videos at 1080p; the latter at 30 frames per second.

 Related section: Camera and gallery software.